Welcome to couscous 101! Learn what it is, how to cook it, and how to serve it. Delicious and easy to make, it'll become a staple in your kitchen!

 How to Cook Couscous

-How you cook couscous will depend on what type of couscous you buy.
+How you cook couscous will depend on what type you buy.
 In grocery stores, you will most often find these two varieties:

 - Pearl or Israeli couscous: It’s easy to see how pearl couscous got its name, as it’s shaped into round, pearl-like balls.
 I cook it like I do other kinds of pasta.
 First, I bring a large pot of salted water to a boil, and then, I add the couscous, cooking for 7-8 minutes, or until al dente.
 As soon as I drain it, I toss it with a large glug of olive oil so that the pearls don’t stick together.